ericmjl/essays-on-data-science/docs/machine-learning/reimplementing-models.md

 we did a manual sanity check through our implementation to identify what the shapes would need to be for the inputs and outputs.
+After that, we encoded that manual test into an automatic test.
+Later on, after we built another test that integrated which paradoxically failed on shapes, we eventually uncovered that we were indexing into the wrong dimensions in our implementation.
+This led to us
+(1) fixing the bug,
+(2) writing a more comprehensive documentation suite, and (3) writing better documentations for the semantic meaning of each tensor axis.

 ### Write tests for the neural network components